Western Cape: Climate

 The Western Cape is climatologically diverse, with many distinct micro- and macroclimates created by the varied topography and the influence of the surrounding ocean currents.
 These are the warm Agulhas Current which flows southwards along South Africa's east coast, and the cold Benguela Current which is an upwelling current from the depths of the South Atlantic Ocean along South Africa's west coast.

-Thus climatic statistics can vary greatly over short distances.
+Thus, climatic statistics can vary greatly over short distances.
 Most of the province is considered to have a Mediterranean climate with cool, wet winters and warm, dry summers.

 Both the Great Karoo and Little Karoo, in the interior, have an arid to semi-arid climate with cold, frosty winters and hot summers with occasional thunderstorms.
 The Garden Route and the Overberg on the south coast have a maritime climate with cool, moist winters and mild, moist summers.
 Mossel Bay in the Garden Route is considered to have the second mildest climate worldwide after Hawaii.
 The La Niña phase of the El Niño-Southern Oscillation cycle tends to increase rainfall in this region in the dry season (November to April).

+The effects of El Niño on rainfall in southern Africa differ between the summer and winter rainfall areas.
+Winter rainfall areas tend to get higher rainfall than normal and summer rainfall areas tend to get less rain.
+The effect on the summer rainfall areas is stronger and has led to severe drought in strong El Niño events.

+Sea surface temperatures off the west and south coasts of South Africa are affected by ENSO via changes in surface wind strength.
+During El Niño the south-easterly winds driving upwelling are weaker which results in warmer coastal waters than normal, while during La Niña the same winds are stronger and cause colder coastal waters.

+These effects on the winds are part of large scale influences on the tropical Atlantic and the South Atlantic High-pressure system, and changes to the pattern of westerly winds further south.
+There are other influences not known to be related to ENSO of similar importance.
+Some ENSO events do not lead to the expected changes.

 Thunderstorms are generally rare in the province (except in the Karoo) with most precipitation being of a frontal or orographic nature.
 Extremes of heat and cold are common inland, but rare near the coast.
 Snow is a common winter occurrence on the Western Cape Mountains occasionally reaching down into the more inland valleys.
 Otherwise, frost is relatively rare in coastal areas and many of the heavily cultivated valleys.